USS ANTHONY NEWSLETTER

 9:30 am.
 Yakov Smirnoff Show

-This funny Russian comedian puts on a totally U. S. patriotic show and keeps you laughing.
+This funny Russian comedian puts on a totally U. S. patriotic show and

 Shuttle departs hotel at 8:45 a.m.